shelld3v/shellpy/README.md

 ## Shellcat
 A computer networking utility for create shell from or connect shell to servers.
-This is the best, simplest, smallest, easiest and friendliest tool that can support enough features for remote shell.
+This is the best, simplest, smallest, easiest and friendliest tool that can support enough basic features for remote shell.
 Athough the options still less and simple, but if Github community likes this tool, I will grow this more with more features and cleaner work.